tbispo-htbase/juke-kubernetes/README.md

 One way of solving this would be to uninstall the Ansible package and then, to install it via pip but it is not always possible.
 A workaround consists of setting `ANSIBLE_LIBRARY` and `ANSIBLE_MODULE_UTILS` environment variables respectively to the `ansible/modules` and `ansible/module_utils` subdirectories of pip packages installation location, which can be found in the Location field of the output of `pip show [package]` before executing `ansible-playbook`.

-### Vagrant

-For Vagrant we need to install python dependencies for provisioning tasks.
-Check if Python and pip are installed:

-    python -V && pip -V

-If this returns the version of the software, you're good to go.
-If not, download and install Python from here <https://www.python.org/downloads/source/>
-Install the necessary requirements

-    sudo pip install -r requirements.txt
-    vagrant up

 Documents
 ---------